joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 - Suitable for continuous integration and deployment for live systems.

 ##### Cons:
-- Scrum is often more difficult to understand than Waterfall – at least initially due to the spontaneity of sprint planning and execution.
+- Scrum is often more overwhelming to use initially than Waterfall – due to the spontaneity of sprint planning and execution.
 - With the emphasis on building working software throughout, there can be a perception that documentation can sometimes be neglected &#8594; an issue we faced initially during our sprints.
 - Scrum does not suit very large teams.